futuregrid/manual/doc/source/security.rst

 If executed correctly, you will see some output similar to::

     Generating public/private rsa key pair.
-    Enter file in which to save the key (/home/localusername/.ssh/id_rsa):
+    Enter file in which to save the key (/home/localname/.ssh/id_rsa):
     Enter passphrase (empty for no passphrase):
     Enter same passphrase again:
-    Your identification has been saved in /home/localusername/.ssh/id_rsa.
+    Your identification has been saved in /home/localname/.ssh/id_rsa.
-    Your public key has been saved in /home/localusername/.ssh/id_rsa.pub.
+    Your public key has been saved in /home/localname/.ssh/id_rsa.pub.
     The key fingerprint is:
-    34:87:67:ea:c2:49:ee:c2:81:d2:10:84:b1:3e:05:59 localusername@indiana.edu
+    34:87:67:ea:c2:49:ee:c2:81:d2:10:84:b1:3e:05:59 localname@indiana.edu
     The key's randomart image is::

     +--[ RSA 2048]----+